 Bromelain: is a natural enzyme found in the stem and fruit of the pineapple and reduces the swelling and inflammation of soft-tissue injuries.
 Athletes are increasingly turning to bromelain to help manage sports injuries, and those undergoing surgery are using it to speed their recovery time.
 Take 500 mg 2 x day and keep at least 2 hours from food.

-Arnica gel or cream is a homeopathic remedy which reduces swelling, bruising, inflammation and pain.
+Arnica gel or cream is a homeopathic remedy applied with initial injury to reduce swelling, bruising, inflammation and pain.

-Plus CBD Oil Balm 100mg (CV Sciences) helps to alleviate nerve pain.
+Plus CBD Oil 500mg Roll On (CV Sciences) helps to alleviate nerve pain.
 Apply topically 2-3 x day.

 Jane Jansen Holistic Practitioner